-Initiative addresses the challenge of financial inclusion by accrediting its partner mines.
-The SBG accreditation shows the financial sector that the mines engage in legal and responsible mining.
-A Steering Committee oversees the Initiative in Colombia.
+for the artisanal and small-scale gold mining sector in Colombia.
+It refers to the right of individuals or legally constituted organisations to access various services and products offered by the financial sector.
+Mining producers are too often perceived as taking part in illegal activities, linked to illegal armed groups and drug trafficking.
+This results in difficulties for mining producers to open bank accounts or to receive external funding, meaning that mines cannot access the financial system as easily and efficiently as other industries.
+Nonetheless, financial inclusion is necessary to conduct economic activities in a transparent and traceable way, through secure financial oversees the Initiative in Colombia.
 This Committee includes representatives from the Mining and Environmental Ministries, as well as from the Financial Supervisory Body in Colombia.
 It helps to design and improve public strategies that support the formalisation and legalisation of the mines.
 We trust that these efforts will contribute to the financial sector becoming more confident about mining activities, being reassured that they are conducted responsibly, facilitating their access to the required financial instruments, such as opening a bank account.